Sandthorn/sandthorn/README.md

 # Configuring Sandthorn

+## Driver

-Sandthorn relies on a driver is specific to the data storage that you are using.
+Sandthorn relies on a driver that is specific to the data storage that you are using.
 This means Sandthorn can be used with any data storage given that a driver exists.

 To setup a driver you need to add it to your project's Gemfile and configure it in your application code.

     gem 'sandthorn_driver_sequel'

 The driver is configured when your application launches.
 Here's an example of how to do it using the Sequel driver and a sqlite3 database.